 When the bird lands on the flower to suck on the nectar, it touches pollen from the stamen and takes that to other flowers while repeating the process.

-It would be best to plant your Bird of Paradise outside to have any chances of a natural force pollinating your plant.
+It would be best to plant your Bird of Paradise outside to have maximum chances of natural pollinating.

 2. Hand Pollination